List of Major League Baseball managers: Chicago Cubs

 The Chicago Cubs franchise began as the Chicago White Stockings in 1876, with Albert Spalding as the franchise's inaugural manager.
 The team's second manager, Cap Anson, set team records in games managed (2,194), seasons managed (18), and wins (1,242).
 Frank Chance, part of the famous Tinker to Evers to Chance double-play combination—all of whom managed the franchise at some point—has the best winning percentage in club history (.664) and led the Cubs franchise to World Series victories in 1907 and 1908.
 During the early 1960s, owner Philip K. Wrigley utilized a "College of Coaches", using a rotating system of multiple managers rather than a single field leader.
 Lou Piniella managed the Cubs from 2007 to 2010 and led the team to consecutive postseason appearances in 2007 and 2008, becoming the first manager to lead the team to multiple postseasons since Charlie Grimm's four appearances from 1932 to 1935.
 Dale Sveum was hired for the 2012 season and fired after the 2013 season.
 Rick Renteria replaced Sveum as manager.
 Sveum was fired after the 2014 season.
 On November 2, 2014, Joe Maddon was named the club's 60th manager.
 On October 24, 2019, the Cubs hired former catcher David Ross as their 61st manager.
+On November 6, 2023, the Cubs made a surprising move to fire Ross, and hired former Brewers manager Craig Counsell as the team's 62nd manager.

 Cincinnati Reds

 Similar to their division counterparts, the Cincinnati Reds were established as the Cincinnati Red Stockings in 1882, and have employed 59 managers under 3 different team names since that time.
 The team's first manager was Pop Snyder, who led the team to an American Association championship in their inaugural season.
 His .648 winning percentage is highest among Reds managers who have led the team for more than one complete season.
 Seven managers have led the franchise to the postseason, while four have won World Series: Pat Moran in 1919; Bill McKechnie in 1940; Sparky Anderson in 1975 and 1976; and Lou Piniella in 1990.
 Anderson is the franchise's all-time leader in regular-season games managed (1,450) and regular-season games won (863).
 Jack McKeon is the only manager to win the Manager of the Year Award with the team.
 Jim Riggleman was hired on April 19, 2018, as the interim manager after Bryan Price was fired.
 Riggleman was not retained after the season.
 On October 21, 2018, the Cincinnati Reds announced that David Bell had been hired as the 63rd manager in franchise history.
+Bell was fired with 5 games left of 2024 season, Freddie Benavides managed the final 5 games.
+Terry Francona was hired as new manager on October 4, 2024.